jdhao/blog_source/git_branch_operations.md

 git checkout -b local_branch_name remote_name/remote_branch
 ```

-If you do not want to change the remote name, you can also also `-t`:
+If we do not want to change the remote name, we can also also `-t`:

 ```
 git checkout -t <name of remote>/<remote branch name>